Analysis of random scale-invariant patterns,

 Calc segments is the number of segments in 2D frequency domain to analyze.
 8, 12, and 24 are supported.
 8 is the default, but 1 is usually sufficient.
 Derived from Star chart, where segments are calculated in the spatial domain, which may be more meaningful. may be dropped in the future.

 Calc. radii is the number of radii on the circle used for the MTF calculations.
 64 is sufficient in most cases.
-32 is faster; 128 is slightly more accurate but slower.
+32 is faster and less susceptible to noise; 128 has a finer frequency gradient, but is more susceptible to noise and slower (not recommended).

 Enter or calculate gamma Choose between Calculate gamma & linearize from chart patches or Enter gamma for linearization.
 If Calculate gamma… is selected, the 16 patch step chart to the right of the random pattern is used to determine the value of gamma for linearizing the chart, Gamma (below) is disabled, and the displayed value of gamma includes the indicator (chart).